TransparentHealth/NIST-IAL/README.md

 URL
 ---

 The [URL](https://github.com/TransparentHealth/800-63-3-trustmark/) to this public Github repository serves as the Trustmark itself.
-The custodian of this Trustmark is Transparent Health, a 501(c)3 non-profit organization.
-NIST does not curently publish any such Trustmark which is why this Trustmark exists.

 The value of the `vtm` field shall be `https://github.com/TransparentHealth/800-63-3-trustmark/`.

 Scope
 -----